/There's a day that's drawing near/

 Rather the opposite.

-It's easy to forget that God didn't just bring us here to exist; He never calls us just to exist.
+It's easy to forget that God didn't just bring us here to exist;

 He has a purpose in us being here other than just staying in our little shells, even when it's hard to communicate with anyone around us.